christianreiser/EEG_analysis/README.md

 # EEG Preprocessing and analysis of P3 oddball experiments [WS2020]
-Welcome to my work of the EEG course.
-Even though it's technikally not a fork, it was forked from [Benjamin Ehingers eeg course](https://github.com/s-ccs/course_eeg_WS2020/).
+Welcome to my work on the EEG course.
+Even though it's technically not a fork, it was forked from [Benjamin Ehingers EEG course](https://github.com/s-ccs/course_eeg_WS2020/).
 - This readme serves as documentation and presentation of the most important results
 - most code is in `./semesterproject/semesterproject.ipynb`
 - results are in `./results` and `./intersubject_results`